jasmienA/langgraph-rag-docs-assistant/README.md

 - **generate_from_web** — answers from web results, clearly flagged in the UI as "answered from live web search" rather than the docs.

-This is a different LangGraph *shape* than the Data Analyst Agent project — conditional routing based on a relevance judgment, rather than a generate/execute/retry loop.
-Worth mentioning together on a resume to show you understand more than one agent pattern.

 ## Setup